pandas-dev/pandas/doc/source/basics.rst

 +++++++++++++++++++++++

 Passing a dictionary of column names to a scalar or a list of scalars, to ``DataFame.agg`` allows you to customize which functions are applied to which columns.
+Note that the results are not in any particular order, you can use an ``OrderedDict`` instead to guarantee ordering.

 .. ipython:: python